John Prendergast (British Army officer): Post war

 After the independence and Partition of India in 1947, Prendergast transferred from the Indian Army and received a British Army commission into the York and Lancaster Regiment in 1948.
 He was next appointed as the British defence attaché in Kabul due to his knowledge of the region, with the local rank of colonel.

 In 1950 he reverted to the rank of major to join the 1st Battalion, York and Lancasters in Brunswick, Germany and in 1951 was appointed to command the battalion, which at the time was part of a lorried infantry brigade in an armoured division.

 In 1952, he was promoted colonel again for a staff appointment at HQ 1st British Corps in Germany.

 His final appointment in the army was commander of the 147th Brigade of the Territorial Army (TA) based in Leicester.

 Civilian life

-On his retirement he travelled widely and published the books, The Road to India, a guide to motoring in the sub-continent, A Plume of Dust, about travel in Central Europe, and a light-hearted autobiography, Prender’s Progress.
+On his retirement he travelled widely and published the books, The Road to India (1977), a guide to motoring in the sub-continent, Prender’s Progress: A Soldier in India 1931-1947 (1979), a light-hearted autobiography, and a travel memoir A Plume of Dust (1993).